 Highlights–Western Field Conference 2018

-The camp chosen by the Western Field Committee for the Western Field Conference was located about a half hour from Portland, Oregon, near Boring, in a beautiful rural area.
+The Western Field Committee chose a camp for the Western Field Conference located about a half hour from Portland, Oregon, near Boring, in a beautiful rural area.
 The delegates arrived a day before the conference and completed their work in one day.
-The conference theme was, “Be established in the Present Truth.”
+The conference theme was “Be established in the Present Truth.”
 2 Peter 1:12.
 We hope that especially those who were unable to attend this gathering will be blessed by the highlights below.
 Please read slowly so the thoughts–new and old–will have a chance to sink into your mind and heart and inspire change.

 Thursday, August 16